Wordsworth and the Hunger Games: The Ballad of Songbirds and Snakes

 The short poem tells a tale of the titular child, who is dismissed by her father out into the cold, wintry wilderness, only to vanish seemingly into thin air.
 It is a tale both of the neglect of a masculine authority figure allowing the innocence of a child to slip through their fingers, and also the eerie influence that the natural world can have on the mundanities of human existence.
 Whether a ghost or not, Lucy Gray disappears into the snow and ice, her footsteps ceasing mid-flight, the only trace of her existence her lingering song drifting softly over the wind.

 Applying this to the enigmatic ending of Suzanne Collins’ latest book, we see clear parallels.
-The film version goes one step further, explicitly depicting its Lucy Gray’s footsteps also stopping impossibly abruptly.
+The film version goes one step further, explicitly depicting Lucy Gray’s footsteps stopping impossibly abruptly.
 The girl slips away from Snow’s erratic gunfire into the forest, Snow’s detested Mockingjays singing her final song over and over again, as if the spirits of she and they have merged into a maddening cacophony.
 For the entire book, Snow attempted to control the subject of Lucy Gray’s song— and just as he seems to have done so it slips away again, doomed to lurk in the sprawling wildernesses beyond the Capitol for the rest of his days, lingering in the corner of his gaze and the recesses of his hearing.

 Snow may land on top, but it also smothers the land it touches, and its cold embrace took the physical form of Wordworth’s tragic child.
-But within Katniss, the girl named after a plant from that same District 12, we perhaps see the eventual return and revenge of that song, a voice of nature that even Snow cannot smother in the end.
+Within Katniss, the girl named after a plant from that same District 12, we perhaps see the eventual return and revenge of that song, a voice of nature that even Snow cannot smother in the end.

 Thank you for reading,